tinychameleon/tinychameleon.com/README.md

 1. is protected from attacks without my active involvement in mitigation;
 2. can utilize apex domain name flattening to host no-www and mx records;
-3. can redirect www to no-www.
+3. can redirect www subdomain to apex.

 At this point these free features are a large benefit compared to the small risk of the shared certificate.